Jasonnavarro86/Super-Hero-Compatibility-Test/README.md

 ## Instructions

-Answer ten basic questions about yourself to find out which hero matches your personailty the most.
+Answer ten basic questions about yourself to find out which hero matches your personailty.

 ## Live Demo